tienvsfu/3d-chairs/readme.txt

 * Alternatively include the path to the input data set as in the second command above

 ## Output Data
-* Output obj files and scores. txt are in data/in_generated
+* Output obj files and scores.txt are in data/in_generated

 ## Scorer
 * Scorer checkpoint is available at https://drive.google.com/open?id=1aPOpeJ8n7dYpCFUMY14zChi_OWMFC1XO